Strategies for Supporting Teen Mental Health

 Teen Mental Health Challenges

-Global Adolescents Mental Health Conditions
+Global Adolescent Mental Health Conditions

 The mental health of adolescents is a pressing global issue.
 It is estimated that globally, 1 in 7 (14%) individuals aged 10–19 experience mental health conditions, which often remain unrecognized and untreated.
 These conditions encompass a variety of issues, including anxiety disorders, depression, and behavioral problems.
 Addressing these challenges is critical for the well-being of teens and their development into adulthood.